W-4 vs W-2 Forms: A Definitive Guide for Employers

 Form W-2

 This IRS form is also known as a “Wage and Tax Statement.”
 Employers are required to complete and distribute this form to their employees by the end of the tax year.
+The W-2 form is a document that outlines how much an employee was paid during the year and how much income and federal tax was withheld.

+We’ll go into more detail about what these withholding allowances are later in the article.
 This form should be submitted with your employee’s tax return.
 Otherwise, the IRS will not accept the tax return as valid.

-W-2 vs W-4 Forms: Knowing the Differences
+W2 vs W4 Forms: Understanding the Differences

-Now that you know what these IRS forms are, we can outline the key difference between Forms W-2 and W-4 and how they relate to business owners.
+Now that you know what these IRS forms are, we can outline the key difference between a W4 and W2 and how they relate to business owners.
+It’s crucial to remember that the main difference between these tax forms lies in their purpose and who fills them out.

 What are the purposes of these forms?

-- The employee’s gross pay
+- The employee’s gross pay.

-- Any bonuses or tips the employee received
+- Any bonuses or tips received.

 What is the deadline for submitting W-4 and W-2 forms?